Cloud Storage Proxy

 If you require Amazon S3 authentication install and enable

-apachectl can be used to test configurations
+Use apachectl to test configurations.

 To configure subrequests: